rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 and other *epistemological* topics concerning the methods and philosophy of science.
-The metaphysical implications of science are discussed in the outline on [scientific realism](scientific-realism.html).
+The metaphysical implications of science are discussed in the [Outline on scientific realism](scientific-realism.html).

 <!-- PAGETOC -->